Rear Admiral Victorino Mercado graduated from the U.S. Naval Academy in May 1983 with a Bachelor of Science in Mathematics/Computer Science.

 Ashore, he completed a tour with the Navy’s engineering and acquisition community as the command, control, communications and intelligence warfare systems engineering manager for the AEGIS Program Manager (PMS 400), served as an action officer and vice director, Navy Staff for Staff Operations and Special Events (OPNAV N09BX), as the national defense legislative fellow for Sen. Edward M. Kennedy, and later led the Commander’s Action Group for the Commander, U.S. Pacific Fleet.
 On the Joint Staff, he served as the joint staff lead in the JCS Strategy Group, as assistant deputy director, Global Strategic Partnerships (J-5), as executive assistant to the Director, Strategic Plans and Policy (J-5), and as executive assistant to the Chairman of the Joint Chiefs of Staff.
 After the Joint Staff, he served as the military assistant to the Deputy Secretary of Defense.

-His first flag officer assignment before reporting to Central Command was as the deputy director, Surface Warfare Division (N96B) on the staff of the Chief of Naval Operations.
+His flag officer tours include deputy director, Surface Warfare Division (N96) on the staff of the Chief of Naval Operations, and vice director, Strategy, Plans, and Policy (J5) at U.S. Central Command.

 Mercado holds a master’s degree in Systems Technology in Joint Command, Control, and Communications from the Naval Postgraduate School in Monterey, completed Air Command and Staff College, and is a graduate and a Commandant’s Writing Award winner from the Joint/Combined Warfighting Senior School at Joint Forces Staff College.
 He is also a former Commander in Chief, U.S. Pacific Fleet, Shiphandler of the Year award winner.

-His decorations include the Defense Superior Service Medal (2), the Legion of Merit Medal (2), and various individual and unit campaign awards.
+His decorations include the Defense Superior Service Medal (three awards), the Legion of Merit Medal (two awards), and various individual and unit campaign awards.